rrijal1/epp_final_project/README.md

 # How to use the Code

 Please clone the repo.
 You would need to :
-- Go to the folder and run conda-develop .
+- Go to the folder and run `conda-develop .` .
-- Pytask
+- Run `pytask`.

 One would need some familiarity with pytask to be able to run the code, which has been written on python.

 # The Organization

 All files and folders have been put under src folder.
 All output files have been excluded from the remote repo but should be replicable using the code.
-These folders

-Use the `printf()` function.

 The projects follows :